 - Malcolm Thame (Chairman Abbeyfield Weymouth Society)

-"I have thoroughly enjoyed my two years to date serving as Chair of the Abbeyfield Weymouth Society.
+"I have thoroughly enjoyed my four years to date serving as Chair of the Abbeyfield Weymouth Society.
 I am very impressed with the way staff at both of our homes support the residents and that our residents are a friendly bunch and get on well with each other."